-- CABLING The complete guide to Copper and Fiber-Optic Networking
+CABLING The complete guide to Copper and Fiber-Optic Networking ISBN 978-1-118-80732-3

-- o ISBN 978-1-118-80732-3

-- Computer with Internet Access

-ATTENDANCE POLICY

-Attendance is mandatory.
-Students are expected to attend class regularly.
-Attendance counts for 10% of your grade.
+ATTENDANCE POLICY Attendance is mandatory on lecture day.
+Attendance will be 10% of the grade for class.

 DROP POLICY

 If you wish to drop a course, you are responsible for initiating and completing the drop process by the specified drop date as listed on the Academic Calendar.
 If you stop coming to class and fail to drop the course, you will earn an "F" in the course.